idbrii/daveconfig/win/firstsetup/README.md

 Setup Bash on Windows: https://msdn.microsoft.com/en-us/commandline/wsl/install_guide

-Pin the terminal to start bar.
-Open %AppData%\Roaming
-Add to location: \Microsoft\Internet Explorer\Quick Launch\User Pinned\TaskBar
-(Yeah, you can't just paste the full path because MS are putting your kid gloves on.)
+Launch ubuntu
+Right click top left icon
+Defaults
+Turn on "Use Ctrl+Shift+C/V"
+Turn off insert mode and ctrl key shortcuts

-Edit the shortcut and change the second blue to 77,77,255 to make it legible.
+In Colors, change the second blue to 77,77,255 to make it legible.
 Be sure to click black again before OK!
+(Do I still need to do this?)

 Office ALL CAPS menus